codeframework/Docs/CODE Framework (.NET Core) Change Log.md

 # CODE Framework .NET Core Change Log

+## 2.0.17 - 7/6/2023

+* Added more control over the proxy cache and also the settings cache in `ServiceClient`.

 ## 2.0.16 - 6/29/2023

 * Fixed a problem with caching proxies for `ServiceClient.Call<T>()` operations.